MicrosoftDocs/visualstudio-docs/docs/xml-tools/content-model-view.md

 ## Properties window

  Use the context menu to initially open the **Properties** window.
 By default, the **Properties** window appears in the lower right corner of Visual Studio.
-When you click a node that is rendered in the Content Model View, the properties of that node is displayed in the **Properties** Window.
+When you click a node that is rendered in the Content Model View, the properties of that node are displayed in the **Properties** Window.

 ## XSD designer toolbar